geo-mac/marp/marp_projects/vault/MDG conference 2023/mdg-paper-1.md

 # SWAP circa 2008

-**SWAP: Scholarly Works Application Profile** [REF]
+**SWAP: Scholarly Works Application Profile** [1]
 - Clear motivation; supported by Jisc
 - Recognized importance of relations between entities, esp. funding
 - Used FRBR!
 Yay!

 **But never adopted by repositories**
-- Overkill in 2008...?
+- Ahead of its time in 2008...?
 - Difficult to implement within repository software
-- Too esoteric for those working with scholarly digital content
+- Too esoteric for those working with scholarly digital content [2]
 - Useful conceptual exercise but did not address machine discovery satisfactorily

 ---